sco1/skyportal/README.md

 | `GEO_ALTITUDE_THRESHOLD_M` | Skip drawing aircraft below this GPS altitude, meters | `20`     |

 ## Touchscreen Functionality
+**NOTE:** Touchscreen input is mostly limited to one touch event per screen tap, rather than continuously firing while the screen is being touched.

 **NOTE:** Due to the lack of an available asynchronous requests library for CircuitPython, the call to the OpenSky API is blocking and will block touchscreen functionality until a response is obtained.
-An attempt is made to reflect the current blocking status in all UI elements, indicating to the user that their touch inputs can't be processed.
+An attempt is made to have at least one UI element reflecting the current block state & indicate to the user that their touch inputs can't be processed.

 ### Aircraft Information
 Tapping on an aircraft icon will display state information for the aircraft closest to the registered touch point.